Akila Welihinda

 You: What are the odds of this actually happening?
 The attacker would need to have built my compiler and then used it to compile my disassembler.

-Me: After creating the C programming language, Dennis Ritchie joined forces with Ken Thompson to create Unix (written in C).
-So in theory anyone running Unix is vulnerable to the Thompson attack.
+Me: The creator of C (Dennis Ritchie) joined forces with Ken Thompson and wrote Unix in C. So in theory anyone running Unix is vulnerable to the Thompson attack.

 You: It’s probably pretty difficult to build this evil compiler, so hopefully this attack is unlikely.